 Plans for ABET Accreditation

 The bioengineering department has solid plans in place to obtain ABET accreditation.
-However in order to do so, it a requirement under ABET guidelines, for at least one student to graduate under the new bioengineering undergraduate program before accreditation can be considered.
-The first students graduated from the program in spring 2016, and the department is preparing for accreditation in the 2015-2016 academic year.
+However in order to do so, it's a requirement under ABET guidelines, for at least one student to graduate under the new bioengineering undergraduate program before accreditation can be considered.
+The first students graduated from the program in spring 2016, and the department is preparing for accreditation in the near future.
 For additional information please visit http://www.abet.org/eligibility-requirements/.